 The DT-PI process can be used both for short time periods and for the longer term.
 For example, one young student had already learned quite a bit of algebra on her own; she wanted to take Algebra II rather than Algebra I during the next school year.
 She correctly answered 87 percent of the questions on the Algebra I final exam.
 The teacher worked with her for about 2 weeks before the beginning of the school year on those topics she had not yet mastered.
 By the time school started, she was fully prepared to start Algebra II with the rest of the class.
 This made a lot more sense than sitting through an entire year of Algebra I just because she hadn’t mastered all of the topics taught in that course.

 What are the alternatives to a grade skip?

 For whatever reasons, if your student does not skip a grade in school, other alternatives for devising a challenging educational program should be considered.
 These include: subject-matter acceleration, enrichment with the regular classroom, enrichment provided by a pull-out teacher (perhaps the gifted teacher) or a mentor, completing independent projects, participating in competitions or clubs, or taking a class via a distance learning program.
-Summer programs, such as the ones offered by the university-based talent searches (C-MITES at Carnegie Mellon, CTY at Johns Hopkins, CTD at Northwestern, TIP at Duke, etc.) can also provide appropriate challenges while enabling students to remain with their age peers.
+Summer programs, such as the ones offered by the university-based talent searches (CTY at Johns Hopkins, CTD at Northwestern, TIP at Duke, etc.) can also provide appropriate challenges while enabling students to remain with their age peers.
 Concurrent enrollment (where a student takes some classes with older students and other classes with age-peers) and individually paced instruction in the area of strength are other options to consider.

 Should My Child Skip Another Grade?